 A Puggle is a designer dog that is a mix of both purebred dogs, a Pug, and a Beagle.
-This crossbreed is becoming more popular these days since its early 2000s’ recognition.
+This crossbreed has become more popular since its early 2000s recognition.
 However, this is not a new breed after all.
 1980 was the first time of the Puggle crossbreed in the USA.

 Breeders and dog lovers want to have a designer dog that has its originally distinctive look, that will be a perfect companion dog because of its cool temperament.
-These made Puggle breeding a popular trend in crossbreeding during that time and in the future.
+These made Puggle breeding a popular trend in crossbreeding then and in the future.
 This puggle breed profile will help you out in everything you need to know about this amazing dog.

-Knowing more of the Puggle’s history and origin will help you understand the nature of Puggles, the distinctive appearance, and other related factors.
+Knowing more about the Puggle’s history and origin will help you understand the nature of Puggles, their distinctive appearance, and other related factors.